 Cooking the pineapple topping

-- Once the fruit is all prepared, transfer the chopped fruit into a medium-sized pan.
+- Once the fruit is all prepared, transfer the chopped fruit into a medium saucepan.

 - Add the sugar, lemon juice, and water.

-- Stir and cook them over low heat.
+- Stir and cook them over low to medium heat.
 The mixture will appear runny initially.

-- Let the topping simmer slowly to allow the chopped pineapple to cook.
+- Turn the heat to low and let the topping simmer slowly to allow the chopped pineapple to cook.
 As it starts to thicken, keep stirring to avoid it from burning.

 - Mix corn starch with some water.
 Pour it into the pineapple topping mixture.
 Stir quickly and thoroughly to avoid clumping.